 We stopped to get some proper Thai coffee first – prepared in a can and by a man who has been making coffee his entire life.
 And while I am not a coffee snob, it was one of the best iced coffees I have had.

 From there we made our way along the water, Yi Wah enticing me every so often with more food.
 I caved for noodle soup in a coconut bowl and some freshly grilled prawns.
 All along the canal, you will find small seafood restaurants which prepare their fare on charcoal grills onboard small wooden boats.
 For fans of squid, mussels, and crab this is heaven.
 You eat sitting on the embarkments on small bar tables and of course with your hands.
 Make sure you get an ice cold coke to wash it all down and don’t miss out on the delicious chili dip.

 Yi Wah was keen to conclude our Amphawa floating market tour with some deep-fried soft shell crab, the only dish I refused (I think eating a softshell crab is like eating a really big spider) before we headed back to Bangkok.
 How I managed dinner that night I do not know and neither how I will ever find food that good again.

 Visiting the Maeklong railway market and the various floating markets is definitely a different kind of foodtour in Bangkok.
 And yes, while tourists are everywhere (many of them Thai) you will still get to eat some of the most authentic Thai food you can find.
-If I would go for a private tour again I am not so sure.
-The more people, the more dishes you can try, alternatively make sure you come very very hungry.
+For these kind of day trips from Bangkok make sure to take a group so you can try more dishes or alternatively make sure you come very very hungry.